faranalytics/port_agent/README.md

 ```

 ### Subclassing Agent
 The Agent constructor can effectively be used as shown in the [Simple Example](#a-simple-example) or it can be subclassed in order to act as a "wrapper" around Worker threads.
-In this example the `Agent` class is subclassed by `WorkerAgent` in order to provide the state (i.e., `online` and `ready`) of a Worker Thread, which may be useful in some contexts.
+In this example the `Agent` class is subclassed by `WorkerAgent` in order to provide the state (i.e., `online`, `ready`, and `exited`) of a Worker Thread, which may be useful in some contexts.

 ```ts
 import * as threads from 'node:worker_threads';